nuagenetworks/nuage-metroae-config/Documentation/CONFIG.md

 ## Inheritance

 When creating configuration user data to pass into MetroAE Config you can make use of `inheritance` to avoid specifying common parameters multiple times.
-You can find out more about inheritance by refrring to [MetroAE Inheritance](CONFIG-INHERITANCE.md).
+You can find out more about inheritance by refrring to [MetroAE Config Inheritance](CONFIG_INHERITANCE.md).

 ## Questions, Feedback, and Contributing